 In the next part of this discussion, I want to examine the larger set of data for substantive adjectives and participles.
 I think we can make some better and more comprehensive generalizations about the Greek gender system.
-These issues matter for (1) how we understand Greek and (2) how minority languages deal with difficult questions of reference and anaphora resolution for their own classifatory noun systems.
+These issues matter for (1) how we understand Greek and (2) how minority languages deal with difficult questions of reference and anaphora resolution for their own classificatory noun systems.

 Greenberg, Joseph.
 1966.
-Universals of Language.
+Universals of language.
 2nd edition Cambridge, Mass.: MIT Press.

 Mussies, Gerhard.
 1971.
-The Morphology of Koine Greek as Used in the Apocalypse of St. John: A Study in Bilingualism.
-Novum Testamentum Supplements 27.
+The morphology of Koine Greek as used in the Apocalypse of St. John: A study in bilingualism.
+Novum Testamentum supplements 27.
 Amsterdam: Brill Academic.